Grüezi, welcome into my artistic research

 Phase 7: February – March 2026

 After the performance, I needed time to digest what had happened and to understand what the piece had revealed.
-Through further meetings with my MA mentor Kitty Winter, founder of ClownDance, I began to look more closely at the dramaturgical and feminist questions inside the work.
-Our conversations around the “little princess,” the older female figure as witch, widow, or dangerous woman, and the fear of female power brought me back to Camille Paglia’s writing.
-At the same time, performing Like Me made me realise that the piece does not only resist the male gaze, but in some moments also serves it.
+I returned to theory, conversation, and reflection.
+Through further meetings with my MA mentor, Kitty Winter, founder of ClownDance, I began to look more closely at the dramaturgical and feminist questions within the work.
+Our conversations around the image of the “little princess,” and its opposite, the older female figure as witch, widow, or dangerous woman, brought me back to questions around the fear of female power.
+These thoughts connected to Camille Paglia’s writing, but also to Britney Spears’ audiobook The Woman in Me, which I was listening to at the time.

-Through this phase, Like Me opened into a wider reflection on the gaze, female power, performance, and the masks we use to become readable or unreadable to others.
-To understand this more clearly from the outside — as a choreographer and as a spectator — it became necessary to transmit the solo to other dancers.
-For this next step, I collaborated with Romane Ruggiero, a French dancer based in Switzerland, and Ching-Ying Chien, a Taiwanese dancer based in England.
+Through this phase, Like Me opened into a wider reflection on the masks we use to become visible or invisible to others.
+To understand this more clearly from the outside, as a choreographer and as a spectator, it became necessary to transmit the solo to other dancers.
+Until this point, I had mainly experienced the work from inside my own body.
+By giving the material to Romane Ruggiero, a French dancer based in Switzerland, and Ching-Ying Chien, a Taiwanese dancer based in England, I could begin to watch the solo from a distance.
+This allowed me to become a kind of spectator of my own work, and to observe how the gaze operates when my body is no longer the only body carrying the material.

 14.06.2026 – Romane Ruggerio